Super City New Orleans Bus Tour

-Tour over 300 years of history with the fantastic Super City Tour.
+Tour over 300 years of history with the fantastic Super City Tour of New Orleans by bus.
 The tour will show you many areas of this historic and vibrant city.
 You will learn stories of voodoo practices and piracy on the Bayou St. John Waterway, as well as fun facts and informational trivia about the rich culture and history of New Orleans from your knowledgeable and friendly tour guide!
 A trip to New Orleans is not complete without seeing and learning everything about the city and this tour will make sure you see the best sights that New Orleans offers.
 Main highlights to the tour include:

 Jackson Square- Jackson Square is notably known as the place where Louisiana was made territory of the United States in 1803 during the Louisiana Purchase.
 The area holds the beautiful Saint Louis Cathedral across from this great park.
 The park holds a statue of Andrew Jackson that was erected in 1856 as this was the site of the Battle of New Orleans where General Jackson had a victorious battle.